 An antenna embedded in each pod limits the range of AirPods that sends out a signal to connect with your iPhone.
 Theoretically, as long as there’s a clear path between you and your iPhone, and no walls or other physical objects in between, you should get about 30 feet of Airpod’s range for each AirPod.

 So, theoretically, if you’re right on top of them in terms of distance, they should stay connected.
-But if they’re apart from each other by more than 30 feet, they will likely drop connection to one another.
+But if they’re apart from each other by more than 30 feet, they will likely drop their connection to one another.
 That said, it’s important to remember that just because you have two things physically close together doesn’t mean their signals are strong enough to communicate at any given moment.

 You can connect your Airpods to your iPhone, iPad, or Mac via Bluetooth.
 That means a wireless connection between them and anything set up to use AirPods with their default settings.
-This wireless connection works over about 30 feet (11-to-18 meters), which is the Airpod’s range, the company has specified itself.
+This wireless connection works over about 30 feet (11-to-18 meters), which is the Airpod’s range, as the company has specified itself.

 How much farther than you can go on many factors, including environmental conditions.
 Some users report being able to use their AirPods at distances as great as 150 feet (45 meters) in ideal conditions.
 However, we recommend keeping an eye on audio quality as you move farther away.